-We understand that successfully managing the post-construction process is a vital, sometimes an understated service, but something we remain focused on.
+We understand that successfully managing the post-construction process is a vital, sometimes understated service, but something we remain focused on.
 The performance of the building and your satisfaction with it is the ultimate benchmark.
 Buildings need fine tuning after construction, and we’re committed to making sure you maximize your investment.

 TRANSITIONING INTO YOUR NEW SPACE

 Kraemer Brothers believes that “commissioning” a project, or putting the building into service, is a vital part of the construction process.
 The occupant of the building must be able to move into their new facility without missing a beat, with the building systems functioning properly and as intended.

 The building owners should expect to occupy their new buildings for many years to come, and we expect the buildings we construct to perform the same way.
 That is why it is not uncommon for the founder of our company, Norm Kraemer, to jump in his car and drive to a building we built ten, fifteen, and even twenty years earlier to help a building owner troubleshoot a problem.
 Norm’s wisdom helps the building owner fix a problem in the best and most cost-effective manner.

 During this phase, we will be severing contractual ties to the subcontractors and suppliers through gathering final lien releases; providing O&M manuals; assembling warranty submittals; recording punch list obligations; and establishing warranty follow-up guidelines.

 Kraemer Brothers believes that punch lists are generated from the beginning of the project to the end, not just at the end.
 Quality control from initial groundbreaking to the last square foot of flooring being installed gives a building owner the highest quality building.
 Our construction professionals are constantly critiquing our own work as well as the work of our subcontractors to ensure that your standards, the designer’s standards, and our standards are met.